 Start the various steps early and work on your project deliverables every week.

-You will likely find that getting your data, exploring it for mining strategies, and then transforming it into a usable format will take a lot of time.
+You will likely find that getting your data, exploring it for knowledge discovery strategies, and then transforming it into a usable format will take a lot of time.
 You can start this early, so please do so.

 As you work on your project, you may find that you need to adapt your plan.
 This is fine, if not expected.
 Please discuss a significant deviation from your plan with me, as soon as you become aware of such a need to adapt.